feliperomero3/AspNetCoreIdentityServer/README.md

 ASP.NET Core Identity with IdentityServer4

-This project is based on the ASP.NET Core Template "IdentityServer4AspNetCoreIdentityTemplate" built by [damienbod](https://github.com/damienbod).
+This project has been created from the ASP.NET Core Template "IdentityServer4AspNetCoreIdentityTemplate" built by [damienbod](https://github.com/damienbod).
 Specifically the release [5.1.3](https://github.com/damienbod/IdentityServer4AspNetCoreIdentityTemplate/tree/release_5_1_3)

 Your first have to install the template and then you can create a new project.